mcleeder/dnd_api/README.md

-Nothing too exciting.
 API to handle some D&D data for a different project